 Why is your check engine light on?

-This is Part One of a Two Part series.
+This is Check engine light on – Part 1 of a Two Part series.
 Want to skip to Part Two to learn how to diagnose?
 Just click here.

 Your check engine light, airbag light, brake light is on and you want to know why.
 A check engine light turns on because the computer has detected a problem and has set a trouble code in the computer’s memory.
 There are over 2,000 possible trouble codes related to the engine and transmission alone.
 There are also at least 2,000 more trouble codes related to brakes, electronics, data circuits, airbags and other safety equipment.